 In June 2021, the Company adopted the 2021 Omnibus Incentive Plan (the "2021 Plan") under which the Company may grant options, restricted stock units and other equity-based awards.
-The number of shares available for issuance under the 2021 Plan shall not exceed in the aggregate the sum of (i) 5,746 shares of Class A common stock, (ii) the number of shares of Class A common stock issuable pursuant to awards previously granted under the First Amended and Restated Profits Interest Plan of H&W Franchise Holdings LLC ("Pre-IPO Plan")(taking into account any conversion of such outstanding Awards) and (iii) an additional number of shares of Class A common stock that shall become available on the first day of each fiscal year of the Company in an amount equal to the lesser of (A) 511, (B) 2% of the outstanding shares of Class A common stock and discretion.
+The number of shares available for issuance under the 2021 Plan shall not exceed in the aggregate the sum of (i) 5,746 shares of Class A common stock, (ii) the number of shares of Class A common stock issuable pursuant to awards previously granted under the First Amended and Restated Profits Interest Plan of H&W Franchise Holdings LLC ("Pre-IPO Plan")(taking into account any conversion of such outstanding Awards) and (iii) an additional number of shares of Class A common stock that shall become available on the first day of each fiscal year of the Company in an amount equal to the lesser of (A) 511, (B) 2% of the outstanding shares of Class A common stock on the last day of the immediately prior fiscal year or (C) such number of shares of Class A common stock as determined by the board of directors in its discretion.
 As of December 31, 2022, there were 3,648 shares available for future grants under the Plan, less the variable number of shares relating to RSU awards granted with performance conditions classified as a liability.
 As an accounting policy election, the Company recognizes forfeitures as they occur.